agrea/go-test-runner/README.md

       -gometalinter-config string
             Path to configuration file for gometalinter
       -gometalinter-flags string
-            Send custom flags to gometalinter as parameters -ignore-errors
+            Send custom flags to gometalinter
+      -gometalinter-path string
+            Path for gometalinter to lint.
+Set it to ./... for recursion (default ".")
+      -ignore-errors
             Continue with the next check on errors -package string
             Package name to test
+      -recursive
+            Run tests recursivly
       -verbose
             Enable verbose output